 Acts and decrees

-Finland has had the Act on Verification and Notification of Origin of Electricity (1129/2003) in force since 2004, and it was amended by 445/2013 which entered into force on 1 July 2013.
-The new form of the act verifies the EU's RES directive, the aim of which is the promotion of the use of energy that originates from renewable energy sources, and which requires all EU Member States to execute a guarantee of origin system.
-The guarantee of origin of electricity is the only way to certify that the electricity has been produced using renewable energy sources.
+Finland has the Act (1050/2021) and Decree (1081/2021) on Guarantees of Origin for Energy in force.
+The act verifies the EU's RED II directive, the aim of which is the promotion of the use of energy that originates from renewable energy sources, and which requires all EU Member States to execute a guarantee of origin system.
+The guarantee of origin of electricity is the only way to certify that the electricity has been produced using renewable or nuclear energy sources.

 The standard unit of the guarantee of origin is 1 MWh and it will be possible to transfer them between EU/EEA states.